 You will need some method of triggering the camera to start transferring pictures via FTP.
 Most cameras provide triggering on motion detection.
 The more expensive of these provide zones and masks to reduce the false alarm rate.
-Pointing the camera away from flashing lights (sunlight or car headlights) and away from things that blow in the wind (foliage or banners) will also make life easier for the camera.
+Pointing the camera away from flashing lights (sunlight or car headlights) and away from things that blow in the wind (foliage or banners) will reduce the number of false alarms.
 Alternatively, some cameras provide event triggering from a PIR, pressure sensor or doorbell input or just on a scheduled timer.

 Your account settings and initial password will be sent to the email address entered.
-For best security change the passwords to values of your choice by logging in to CamaC and navigating to the settings page.
-Initially, your account will contain some synthetic images that describe the operation of CamaC.
-These will be overwritten when your pictures are uploaded.
+For best security, change the passwords to values of your choice by logging in to CamaC and navigating to the settings page.

 Follow your camera's instructions to connect and transfer pictures to your Camac FTP account.
-Use the hostname, port and the new FTP password you set in the previous step.
+Use the hostname, port and any new FTP password you set in the camera config page.
 If your camera supports encrypted FTP connections (FTPS TLS or SSL) then use this in preference.
 Some old or cheaper cameras support only plain FTP.
 In this case, ensure that you use a unique password as a snooper could potentially discover the value.

-Use a standard web browser to login to your account and review the pictures captured.
+Use a standard web browser to login to your account and view the pictures captured.